gbd77rc/esp32-iot-x509/docs/DeviceConfigSetup.md

 This is the general information that Azure and AWS share for communicating between the IoT Hub broker and device.
 Generally it is an MQTT broker under the hoods.

 The `endpoint` is the URL where the IoT Hub/Core is located in the cloud provider.
-Not settable via the cloud.

 The `port` is the port that the IoT Hub/Core is listening on.

 The `sendTelemetry` is the flag to indicate that telemetry data should be sent.
-This can be settable via the cloud.

 The `sendDeviceTwin` is the flag to indicate that device twin reported data should be sent.
-This can be settable via the cloud.

 The `intervalSeconds` is the number of seconds to wait before sending telemetry data again, `sendTelemetry` is enabled.
-This can be settable via the cloud.

 ## Azure Information Section